-- Good Neighbor Scholarship (separate application required & March deadline)
+- Good Neighbor Scholarship (separate application required and March deadline)

-- Rapoport Center Human Rights Scholars Program (separate application required & April deadline)
+- Rapoport Center Human Rights Scholars Program (separate application required and April deadline)

-- Tuition Assistance for Mexican Students (separate application required & April deadline)
+- Tuition Assistance for Mexican Students (separate application required and April deadline)

-- A total of 24 credit hours that must be completed in one academic year (fall and spring semesters).
+- A total of 24 credit hours that must be completed in one academic year (fall and spring terms).

 - 12 concentration-specific credit hours (see below).

-- Writing Requirement: A three-credit writing seminar or a two-credit directed research project (with a 30-page paper involving research and analysis) in a related area.
+- Writing Requirement: A three-credit writing seminar or a two-credit directed research paper (30-40 double-spaced pages).

-- Students interested in taking a U.S. state bar exam will also have to take certain bar-required courses to be eligible to sit for the bar exam.
+- Non-U.S. J.D. students planning to take a U.S. state bar exam must also complete certain bar-required courses as part of their LL.M. degree program to be eligible to take the bar examination.

 - 12 credit-hours

 - All credits must be completed in Tier #1, International Human Rights Law

 - At least 3 credits must be completed in Tier #2, Comparative Constitutional Law.

 - The remaining required credits for the concentration may come from any of the courses listed in Tier #2 or Tier #3.

 Tier #2 Comparative Constitutional Law:

 - Con Law II: Constitutional Amendments in the United States & Around the World 381C

 - Seminar: Colloquium on Comparative Constitutional Law & Politics 397S

 - Seminar: Explorations in Constitutional Law & Politics Around the Globe 397S